1919 Chicago mayoral election: Campaigning

-Thompson also focused on international affairs, such as advocating Irish independence.
-He also championed the free trade policies of former president Grover Cleveland.
+Thompson also focused on international affairs, such as advocating Irish independence and supporting for the free trade policies of former president Grover Cleveland.

 Thompson accused Sweitzer, as county clerk, of having ignored the tearful pleas of a White mother when he issued (African American) boxer Jack Johnson a license to marry the woman's daughter.
 This accusation, while a racist dog whistle, did not damage Thompson's own popularity in the city's Black wards.

 After Chicago's business elite threw their support behind Sweitzer, Thompson derided them as being, "tax dodgers, possessors of swollen fortunes and robbers of the working classes."